Design learning space

 - Remain focused on the educational model, identify desired learning or learning problems you are trying to address.

 - Engage all users in the ideation phase.
 See Cleverism.com for some ideation strategies.

 - Plan and prototype a space using digital or physical models or drawings.

 - Explore available product options.
 See the procurement (staff only) website for details on catalogues and how to purchase.

 A broad understanding of an innovative learning environment can be understood as:

-Flexible learning spaces get the basics right by providing good acoustics, lighting technology, heating and air quality.
+As a basic requirement, flexible learning spaces should provide sound acoustics, lighting, technology, heating and air quality.
 Flexible learning spaces should allow teachers to structure multiple learning areas and activities so students can learn at an appropriate level to their own development.
-The spaces should be designed to support a teaching practice that encourages the use of digital technologies, working together across traditional student groups and problem solving, (Ministry of Education).
+The spaces should also be designed to support the use of digital technologies, working together across traditional student groups and problem solving (Ministry of Education).